 The System records capital asset additions, other than intangibles, with an original cost of at least one thousand dollars and with an estimated useful life in excess of one year.
 Donated capital assets are valued at their acquisition value on the date received and are recorded as capital contributions on the Statement of Activities.
 Maintenance and repair costs are expensed as incurred, while renewal and betterment disbursements are capitalized and depreciated over their estimated useful lives.
 Reimbursable water and sewer line construction costs incurred by the System on behalf of customers, developers, and property owners are capitalized.
 Subsequent customer reimbursements are recorded as an offset to capital contributions.
 Depreciation is provided in amounts sufficient to allocate depreciable capital asset costs to operations over their estimated service lives using the straight-line method.
-Additionally, intangible capital assets include goodwill, software, and easements.
+Additionally, intangible capital assets include software and easements.
 Intangible assets are capitalized with an original cost of at least five thousand dollars.
-Goodwill represents the excess paid to acquire two independent water and wastewater franchise providers over the fair value of the tangible capital assets acquired and is amortized over thirty years.